Why certain Tannaka groups attached to abelian varieties are almost connected

 By the next lemma \ref{Jacobi} this implies that $K$ is a skyscraper sheaf.
-Indeed let $Y$ be the support of an irreducible perverse constituent $L$ of $K$.
+Indeed, let $Y$ be the support of an irreducible perverse constituent $L$ of $K$.
 Then we claim $\dim(Y)=0$.
-For this we may consider the constituents $L$ for some $Y$ for which $\dim(Y)$ is maximal.
-Then there exists a Zariski open dense subset $U\subset Y$ such that $U$ is disjoint to the support of all irreducible components with support different from $Y$ so that the restriction of the direct sum of irreducible components $L$ of $K$ to $U$ becomes isomorphic to $E[\dim(U)]$ for some smooth etale sheaf $E$ on $U$ of rank say $r$.
+For this gather the constituents $L$ with some fixed support $Y$, chosen so that $\dim(Y)$ is maximal.
+Then a Zariski open dense subset $U\subset Y$ is disjoint to the support of all irreducible components with support different from $Y$, and the restriction of the direct sum of irreducible components $L$ of $K$ to $U$ becomes isomorphic to $E[\dim(U)]$ for some smooth etale sheaf $E$ on $U$ of rank say $r$.
 Assuming $E\neq 0$, then for any point $x\in U(k)$ there exists an integer $m$ such that $x\in X_m$.
-Replacing $m$ by a suitable multiple $mn$ we find that $f_{mn}^K(x) = (-1)^{\dim(U)} f^E_{mn}(x) \neq 0$ holds, since otherwise the stalk $K_{\overline x}$ is zero contradicting the smoothness of $E\neq 0$ at $x$.
-This argument implies
+Replacing $m$ by $mn$ for a suitable integer $n$, we get $f_{mn}^K(x) = (-1)^{\dim(U)} f^E_{mn}(x) \neq 0$ since otherwise the stalk $K_{\overline x}$ would be zero contradicting the smoothness of $E\neq 0$ at $x$.
+This argument and the previous support property implies

 Hence $\dim(U)=0$ by lemma \ref{Jacobi}.
-In other words $K$ is a skyscraper sheaf on $X$.
+In other words, $K$ is a skyscraper sheaf on $X$.

 \begin{Lemma} Let $U_0 \subseteq A_0$ be an open dense subset of an absolutely irreducible closed subset $Y_0$ of an abelian variety $A_0$ over a finite field $\kappa$.
 Suppose there exists an integer $N$ such that